heesoo-jang/starter-hugo-academic/content/post/job-materials-Depaul/index.md

 - Blog
 ---

 Here are all of the job application materials I submitted to the College of Communication at DePaul University (Chicago, USA), where I applied for the position of Assistant Professor of Public Relations.
-I was one of the finalists that were invited to their on-campus interviews.
+I was one of the finalists invited for on-campus interviews.

 If you're on the Journalism job market, you might want to check out check out my journalism job market materials.